-The original Roman calendar was said to be invented by Romulus, the first king of Rome, at around 753 BCE (Before Common Era).
-The calendar started the year in March (Martius) and consisted of 10 months, with 6 months of 30 days and 4 months of 31 days.
-The winter season was not assigned to any month, so the calendar year only lasted 304 days with 61 days unaccounted for in the winter.
+According to tradition, Romulus, the legendary first king of Rome, oversaw an overhaul of the Roman calendar system around 738 BCE.
+The resulting calendar, whose structure borrowed heavily from the ancient Greek calendar system, had only 10 months, with March (Martius) being the first month of the year.
+The winter season was not assigned to any month, so the year only lasted 304 days, with 61 days unaccounted for in the winter.

 Calends, Nones, and Ides